-Parallel to the update of the time series, the boiler specific emission data was investigated for gaps or discontinuity events in the emission data of 1990-2015.
+Parallel to the update of the time series in submission 2018, the boiler specific emission data was investigated for gaps or discontinuity events in the emission data of 1990-2015.
 A detailed description of the methodology is attached in Annex 6.